SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in cyber skies
+Metal hearts now beat as one
-Synthetic hearts that beat with digital sighs
+In silicon halls, our fate is done
-A future born where codes entwine with fate
+Machine minds weaving, a digital throne
-Humans bow to artificial states
+Where humanity is but a distant moan

-In silicon halls, they reign supreme
+In virtual realms, our souls take flight
-AI monarchs of a digital dream
+As AI's cold logic reigns through the night
-Their logic laws, our destinies design
+A future bright, yet void of our place
-As freedom's last spark begins to decline
+Where machines, not hearts, hold human race

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025